-- In a food processor, pulse flour, sugar, and salt together.
+- Make the Tart Crust: In a food processor, pulse flour, sugar, and salt together.
 Scatter butter pieces over dry ingredients and pulse until butter is about the size of peas.
 In a small bowl, stir egg to break the yolk, then add to the food processor a little at a time, pulsing after each addition.
 Process until dough forms clumps.
 Turn dough out onto a work surface and very lightly knead to incorporate dry ingredients.

 - Press dough evenly across the bottom and up the sides of a tart pan.
 Press firmly enough that the pieces cling to one another, but not so hard that the dough loses its crumbly texture.
 Freeze for at least 30 minutes.